aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 You should also notice the table is succeeded with an empty paragraph.
 It is a requirement for a Microsoft Word document to have at least one paragraph after a table.
 This is used to separate consecutive tables and without it such consecutive tables would be joined together into one.
 This behavior is identical in both Microsoft Word and Aspose.Words.

-## How to Create a Table {#create-a-table}
+## Create a Table {#create-a-table}

-Aspose.Words provides multiple different methods to create new tables in a document.
+Aspose.Words provides several different methods to create new tables in a document.
 This article presents the full details of how to insert formatted tables using each technique as well as a comparison of each technique at the end of the article.
 A newly created table is given similar defaults as used in Microsoft Word:

 |Table Property|Default in Aspose.Words|
 | :- | :- |